Home of The Atlanta Preservation Center

 Lemuel P. Grant: From Railroad Eineer to City Builder and Philanthropist

-Born in Frankfort, Maine, Lemuel Pratt Grant came to Atlanta in 1840 as a railroad engineer and over the next 40 years prospered as he built Georgia’s railroads and secured Atlanta’s place as a railroad center.
-Promoted through the ranks, he became president of the Atlanta and West Point Railway (1881-87) and the Western Railroad of Alabama (1883-87) and helped incorporate several other railroads along the way.
+Born in Frankfort, Maine, Lemuel Pratt "L. P." Grant came to Atlanta in 1840 as a railroad engineer and over the next 40 years prospered as he built Georgia’s railroads and secured Atlanta’s place as a railroad center.
+Promoted through the ranks, Grant became president of the Atlanta and West Point Railway (1881-87) and the Western Railroad of Alabama (1883-87), and helped incorporate several other railroads along the way.

 Grant joined the Confederate Army in 1862 and as chief engineer designed the defensive fortifications for the city, a portion of which survive nearby in Grant Park.
 It has been said that his house was spared in 1864 because Federal soldiers found a Masonic apron in a trunk in the attic, and Gen. William T. Sherman forbade the burning of things connected with the Masons.

 After the Civil War, Grant worked hard to enhance life in his adopted city.
 He served as a member of the Atlanta City Council, Water Commission, Board of Education and committee to draft a new charter.
 In addition to giving the land for Grant Park in 1882, he sold the property for a public hospital where Grady now stands below market value and contributed thousands of dollars to it.
 Elected an honorary member of the Young Men’s Library Association, Grant donated an American Cyclopedia and funds for books.
 In addition, he was an active member of Central Presbyterian Church.